 Explore more options when the driver is uninsured or underinsured.

 The deadline to file a bicycle accident lawsuit in California depends on the facts and who is involved.
-There is a general 2 year statute of limitations for personal injury cases measured from the date of the crash or injury.
-Missing that deadline can prevent you from pursuing your claim in court.
+Most personal injury cases must be filed within two years from the date of the crash under California Code of Civil Procedure §335.1.
+Missing that deadline almost always prevents you from pursuing your claim in court.

 Key evidence includes: